hoho/conkitty/README.md

     // <em>k3: v3</em>
     // <em>k4: v4</em>

-### INSERT *expr*

-When you use JavaScript expression to insert something to your resulting DOM, its result is coerced to string.
-Sometimes you have a DOM node as a template argument. `INSERT` command tends to insert this DOM node as a DOM node.

-    template1
-        div
-            CALL template2
-                span
-                    "some DOM inside"

-    template2
-        p
-            // Pass this template's PAYLOAD as an argument to next template.
-            CALL template3 PAYLOAD

-    template3 arg
-        "This is not "

-        (arg)

-        ", this is "

-        INSERT (arg)

-        " indeed."

-    // This template will produce:
-    //
-    // <div>
-    //     <p>
-    //         This is not [object DocumentFragment], this is <span>some DOM inside</span> indeed.
-    //     </p>
-    // </div>

 ### MEM *key* *[expr]*

 You have an access to exact DOM nodes during their creation process.
 You can